kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### CRD changes {#crd}

 New CRDs are automatically applied to your cluster when performing a `helm install` operation, but are _not_ applied when performing an `helm upgrade` operation.
 This is a [deliberate design choice](https://helm.sh/docs/topics/charts/#limitations-on-crds) on the part of the Helm maintainers, given the risk associated with changing CRDs.
 Given this limitation, you must apply new CRDs to the cluster before upgrading.

+Review the following summary of important new, deprecated, or removed CRD updates.
+For full details, see the [changelogs](#changelogs).

 **New and updated CRDs**: